 - Butternut Squash Soup Recipe – My favorite soup, this one is so rich and creamy with tons of flavor.
 It’s AIP compliant but you can add potatoes for a paleo version.

 I love finding ways to make traditional recipes healthier and suit my food preferences and allergies!
-I also enjoy trying other bloggers creations like these kid friendly paleo recipe.
+I also enjoy trying other bloggers’ creations like these kid-friendly paleo recipes.
+But if you’re looking for more Christmas recipes that are healthier, I’ve got you covered.
+These Paleo Christmas recipes are delicious!

 - 2 cups blanched almond flour